-And because of the higher carbon equivalent these steels normally offer high hardenability.
+Because of the higher carbon equivalent these steels normally offer high hardenability.
 So, due to the high hardenability these types of steels impose many difficulties related with the welding.
-And we have also talked about the typical compositions of the various grades of the heat treatable low alloy steels.
-And one of the typically steels which is extensively used is a 4340 steel which contains higher amount of the chromium, nickel as well as molybdenum.
+And we have also talked about the typical compositions of the various grades of the heat treatable alloy steels.
+And one of the typical steel which is extensively used is a 4340 steel which contains higher amount of the chromium, nickel as well as molybdenum and as a result of this leading to the higher carbon equivalent leading to the higher hardenability.

-And as a result of this leading to the higher carbon equivalent leading to the higher hardenability.
-So, now in order to understand the relationship between the kind of micro structures which are observed during the welding in heat treatable low alloy steels and there the possible performance or it is effect on the weldability.
+So, now in order to understand the relationship between the kind of microstructures which are observed during the welding in heat treatable alloy steels and their the possible performance or its effect on the weldability.
 And that we can understand in much better way using the continuous cooling diagram or CCT diagram.
 So, typically we will be going through the CCT diagram for 4340 steel.
-So, as we know that because of the high carbon equivalent and high hardenability of associated with these steels.
-These show very much cracking tendency due to the embrittlement and the which is primarily associated with the martensite formation as well as residual tensile stress for development.

-At the same time because of the formation of the martensite and presence of the residual tensile stresses.
-If the hydrogen is present the these steels also impose the problem of the hydrogen induced cracking which is also known as cold cracking or the delayed cracking.
-So, in order to control such types of the cracking, so that the heat treatable alloy steels can be welded without discontinuities and defects like cracks.
+So, as we know that because of the high carbon equivalent and high hardenability of associated with these steels, these show very much cracking tendency due to the embrittlement and which is primarily associated with the martensite formation as well as residual tensile stress for development.
+At the same time because of the formation of the martensite and presence of the residual tensile stresses, if the hydrogen is present then these steels also impose the problem of the hydrogen induced cracking which is also known as cold cracking or the delayed cracking.

-It is required that the formation of the martensite as well as the residual stress, martensite formation as well as the residual stress development both are control.
-And to control these as well as the hardness is also controlled hardness level is kept at the lower levels.
-So, for this purpose the main approach which is used is the preheat, preheating of steel plate which is to be welded.

-And normally the preheat of the 600 degree Fahrenheit is preferred, so that the cooling rate can be reduced and the formation of the bainide is promoted in order to reduce the related cracking tendency.
-So, the primary goal is here the formation of the softer phases, so that the unnecessary embrittlement can be reduced and sometime can be given for escaping of the hydrogen.
+So, in order to control such types of the cracking so that the heat treatable alloy steels can be welded. without discontinuities and defects like cracks.
+It is required that the formation of the martensite as well as the residual stress, martensite formation as well as the residual stress development both are controlled and to control these as well as the hardness is also controlled, hardness level is kept at the lower levels.
+So, for this purpose the main approach which is used is the preheat, preheating of the steel plate which is to be welded.
+And normally the preheat of the 600 degree Fahrenheit is preferred so that the cooling rate can be reduced and the formation of the bainite is promoted in order to reduce the related cracking tendency.

-So, that the hydrogen content in the weld as well as Hz can be reduced and the associated adverse effects on the development of adverse effects in form of development of the weld is continuities as weld cracks or cold cracks in the weld as well as heat affected zone can be reduced.
-So, the preheating is basically the main thing which is realized how much preheat is to be given and what will be the different phases which will be formed.

-If the preheat is given or the preheat is not given, since the preheat directly affects the temperature at which the transformation of austenite into the other phases will be taking place.
+So, the primary goal is here the formation of the softer phases, so that the unnecessary embrittlement can be reduced and some time can be given for escaping of the hydrogen, so that the hydrogen content in the weld as well as HAZ can be reduced and the associated adverse effects on the development of adverse effects in form of development of weld discontinuities as a weld cracks or cold cracks in the weld as well as heat affected zone can be reduced.
+So, the preheating is basically the main thing which is realized how much preheat is to be given and what will be the different phases which will be formed if the preheat is given or preheat is not given.
+Since the preheat directly affects the temperature at which the transformation of austenite into the other phases will be taking place.
 As well as it will also be affecting the cooling rate which will be experienced by the plates during the transformation of austenite into the other phases.
-So, it is important to see the what will be the different kind of the phases which will be formed.
+So, it is important to see the what will be the different kind of the phases which will So, we will be talking about the continuous cooling diagram of a typical steel which is 4340 which contains like 0.